michael-o/tomcatspnegoad/src/sf-release/README.txt

 This directory contains release files of the ${project.name}
-project which is licensed under the Apache Software License, Version 2.0.
+project which is licensed under the Apache License, Version 2.0.

 The provided files are:
   - ${project.artifactId}-${project.version}-src.(zip|tar.gz):